 In computing the number and percentage of shares beneficially owned by a person, shares that may be acquired by such person within 60 days of the date of this prospectus are counted as outstanding, although such shares are not counted as outstanding for computing the percentage ownership of any other person.
 The percentage of shares beneficially owned before the offering is computed on the basis of 5,630,000 shares of our common stock outstanding immediately prior to the date of this prospectus.
-The percentage of shares beneficially owned after the offering assumes the representative does not exercise the option to purchase additional shares to cover over-allotments, but assumes the automatic conversion at the closing of this offering of our Series A Convertible Preferred Stock into 2,810,190 shares of common stock and the automatic conversion at the closing of this offering of \$17.00 and based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020).
+The percentage of shares beneficially owned after the offering assumes the representative does not exercise the option to purchase additional shares to cover over-allotments, but assumes the automatic conversion at the closing of this offering of our Series A Convertible Preferred Stock into 2,810,190 shares of common stock and the automatic conversion at the closing of this offering of the convertible notes issued by our majority-owned subsidiary into 710,548 shares of common stock (assuming a public offering price in this offering of \$17.00 and based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020).
 Unless otherwise indicated, the address of each person listed below is c/o GBS Inc., 708 Third Ave, 6th Floor, New York, New York 10017.

 Name of Beneficial Owner Shares of Common Stock Beneficially Owned Percent of Common Stock Beneficially Owned Prior to Offering Percent of Common Stock Beneficially Owned After to Offering

 Executive officers and directors:

 Dr. Steven Boyages 0 0% 0%

 Harry Simeonidis 600

 Spiro Sakiris (1) 3,300(1)

 Jonathan S. Hurd 0 0% 0%

 Victoria Gavrilenko 0 0% 0%

 Leon Kempler 0 0% 0%

 Dr. George Margelis 0 0% 0%

 Dr. Tom Parmakellis 0 0% 0%

 Prof. Jonathan Sessler 0 0% 0%

 Christopher Towers 0 0% 0%

 Lawrence Fisher 0 0% 0%

 All Executive Officers and Directors as a group (11 persons) 3,900

 Five percent holders:

 Life Science Biosensor Diagnostics Pty Ltd (2) 8,551,400 73.53% 52.76%

-Anson Investments Master Fund LP (3) 854,370 9.99% 9.99%
+Anson Investments Master Fund LP (3) 854,370 9.9% 9.9%